 As a bystander to a scene like this, you may not have been able to tell what was going on, unless the target looked upset during the encounter or as she walked away.
 Not all harassment incidents are obvious, and some of them are over before there is time to intervene.

 If it happened at a professional society conference or meeting I’d say yes, it would be worth reporting it, particularly if you know who the harasser is.
 This kind of behavior tends to be a pattern, and he will most likely try it again.
 Even if you didn’t want to report it, talking to someone about it is worthwhile, if only to get confirmation that what you think just happened is actually what happened.
-It’s often so surprising and shocking that we have a hard time believing our own experience - telling someone about it helps clarify it in your own mind.
+It’s often so surprising and shocking that you can have a hard time believing your own experience - telling someone about it helps clarify it in your own mind.

 And the other scenario you described - the socially clumsy guy, the non-confrontational girl - are why having an explicit code of conduct for meetings is so helpful.
 Having and publicizing a policy can help the “socially clueless” get clued in, and it can encourage folks who would be hesitant to complain about this kind of behavior to report it.
 It really is powerful to have the organization putting on the meeting clearly and publicly say, “This is unacceptable and we won’t tolerate it.”